This is a cellular automaton comprising a square lattice of

 Figure 8: an eight-cycle, some of whose transient states resemble the digit 8 (tilted over onto a diagonal).

 Space-ship.
 After four steps this has moved two squares to the right, via a glide-reflected form of itself one square to the right after two steps.
-You can make the horizontal arm of this (the row of four live cells) five or six cells long, moving the trailing diagonal dot appropriately, to get larger variants.
+You can make the horizontal arm of this (the row of four live cells) five or six cells long, moving the trailing diagonal (and back corner) dot appropriately, to get larger variants.
+(You don't need the back corner dot to make it work, but its cycle puts one there; the longer versions add a dot or two just outside the back corner's long edge of the picture here, likewise irrelevant; but it's these (growing to a third) that prevent longer forms working, without an escort.)

 Escort.
 An over-length version of the space-ship being escorted by two of the longer stable ones.